eastmaels/steemblog.github.io/_posts/account/deanliu/2017-03-14_top-4-trending-posts-all-decline-payout-can-we-create-a-non-profit-area-on-the-main-page.md

 - - -

-This page is synchronized from the post: [Top 4 Trending Posts All Decline Payout - Can we create a Non-Profit area on the main page?](https://steemit.com/@deanliu/top-4-trending-posts-all-decline-payout-can-we-create-a-non-profit-area-on-the-main-page)
+This page is synchronized from the post: ['Top 4 Trending Posts All Decline Payout - Can we create a Non-Profit area on the main page?'](https://steemit.com/@deanliu/top-4-trending-posts-all-decline-payout-can-we-create-a-non-profit-area-on-the-main-page)